Markers #

 Shape #

-or from circles to plus marks.
+Alternatively, we might transition from circles to prominent plus marks:

 Color #